NRHietala/web-sprint-challenge-build-a-web-api/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. The core features of Node.js and Express and why they are useful.

+- Node.js is a runtime environment that allows us to run Javascript outside of the browser.
+Express is a framework that helps us structure web apps, api's much easier.

 1. Understand and explain the use of Middleware.

+- Software that helps us perform actions between other actions.
+An example, if you picture our requests traveling linearly down a tube.
+Middleware helps us validate, mutate, catch errors, and perform actions before it reaches the end.
+The order we put our middleware matters!

 1. The basic principles of the REST architectural style.

+- Uniform interface: providing a uniform structure such as naming conventions and data format.
+- Client-server: Keeping resources separate and independent
+- Stateless: Not knowing the state of the other.
+In other words it will always send what you request, not decided what to send based on the state of the application.
+  Cacheable: Being able to store the resources after being sent which improves performance by not making needless requests whenever the data needs to be accessed.
+  Layered system: Allows us to use separate servers for different actions.
+Storing data on one, authentication on another and sharing information between.

 1. Understand and explain the use of Express Routers.

+- Express Router help us by router specific calls to different files and keep our "root" server clean.
+This also assists by isolating the calls to specific files and can help us with debugging.
+For example if we had catch all in each router we could impliment an error response that identifies the router it was in when the error occurred.

 1. Describe tooling used to manually test the correctness of an API.